ren-id/blog/docs/otw.md

 title: Open to Work
 description: I am looking for job now.
 I need your help!
 ---
-# Open to work
+# Open to Work

-Thank you very much for taking your time to read this page.
-I really appreciate it.

-It would be easy for someone that has bachelor title with many connection.
-But for me, who graduated from high school with minimal connection, it is very challenging to find a job.

-If you have any faith to help, please kindly send me email (i@ren.my.id) or call me by phone (+6281258284641).
+Hello and thank you for visiting my website!
+I’m delighted that you’ve taken the time to learn more about me.

+I am a highly motivated individual, open to exciting opportunities in the professional world.
+Despite not having a bachelor’s degree and extensive connections, I have garnered valuable experience in a diverse range of industries, including contracting, retail, telecommunications, research, and laboratory work.

-## Experiences
+# Experiences

-I have been working in multiple companies with various fields: contractor, retail, telecommunication, café, research, and laboratory.

 - 2012-2016: Administration at CV Pembaharuan Jaya (Contractor)
 - 2016-2017: Crew at PT Albany Corona Lestari (Indomaret)